-Chanukkah – First night begins at sundown 24 Kislev Sunday, December 22, 2019 and ends at sunset on 2 Tevet, Monday, December 30, 2019.
+Chanukkah – First night begins at sundown 24 Kislev, December 10, 2020 and ends at sunset on 2 Tevet, December 18, 2020.
 Hanukkah celebrates the victory of the Maccabees over the Syrian Greeks in the second century BCE and the subsequent cleansing of the Temple in Jerusalem.
 The theme of religious freedom is emphasized throughout this “minor” eight day holiday.
 It is marked ritually by the lighting of a Chanukiyah (eight branched candelabrum) each night along with special foods, gift giving, and celebration.

-Purim – 13 Adar II, March 9, 2020.
+Purim – 13 Adar, eve of February 25 and February 26, 2021.
 Purim commemorates the annulment of the decree against the Jewish people in ancient Persia (Late 6th century B.C.E.).Purim Jews celebrate how Queen Esther saved the Jews of Persia from annihilation.
 With costumes (tachbosot), noisemakers (raashanim), food baskets (mishloach manot), hamantashen cookies (oznay haman), a festive meal (seudat purim), and carnivals, Purim is a favorite Jewish holiday for children and adults.

-Passover – 14 Nisan – 22 Nisan, April 8-16, 2020.
+Passover – 14 Nisan – 22 Nisan, eve of March 27 through April 4, 2021.
 Passover celebrates the birth of the Jewish nation and commemorates the Exodus of the people of Israel from ancient Egypt.

-Tisha B’Av – 9 Av begins sundown on Saturday, August 10, 2019 – Fast of the Ninth of Av in Hebrew calendar commemorates the destruction of the first and second Temples (the first by the Babylonians in 586 B.C.E.; the second by the Romans in 70 C.E.).
+Tisha B’Av – 9 Av begins sundown on July 17 through July 18, 2021 – Fast of the Ninth of Av in Hebrew calendar commemorates the destruction of the first and second Temples (the first by the Babylonians in 586 B.C.E.; the second by the Romans in 70 C.E.).
 Expulsion of Jews from Spain in 1492 also falls on this date.